WeZZard/MyWorks/2023-08-08-swift-macro-revisited-the-strengths/index.md

 TODO: Figure: protection hierarchy of modules/types/functions

-These help us keep the program easy to understand as the code size increases.
-But we can still find that many critical programming concepts cannot be encapsulated with them.
-Let me show you some typical examples.
+All these properties help us keep the code reusable and easy to understand as the code size increases.

+## What Swift Macros Do Exceptionally Well?

+But due to this protective mechanism over the encapsulation hierarchy, there are still programming concepts that cannot be encapsulated.
+Plus, none of these encapsulation methods can receive the programmer's source code as input -- they can only receive data or closures.

+With a different nature, Swift Macro enables encapsulation over many of them.
+To help you build a comprehensive understanding, I would like to show you the nature of Swift Macro with some typical examples.

 ### Compile-Time Checked Literals